Pruning at Initialization -- A Sketching Perspective: Introduction

-In this work, we aim at explaining the success of LTH in the unsupervised setting without data.
-Previous theoretical analysis focused on a stronger version of the LTH \citep{ramanujan2020s}.
-According to the study, deep neural networks have a sparse subnetwork capable of good performance even without training in a supervised setting.
-Specifically, they show that for a given deep neural network (DNN) architecture, initialization and target data (with labels), there is a subnetwork that achieves high accuracy without the need to train.
-The theoretical explanation for the strong LTH is developed by estimating the function produced by the large and dense network using only the sparse subnetworks in it \cite{malach2020proving,pensia2020optimal}.
+In this work, our aim is to explain the success of data-free LTH .
+Previous theoretical analysis focused on a stronger version of the LTH \cite{ramanujan2020s}.
+According to the study, deep neural networks (DNNs) have a sparse subnetwork capable of good performance even without training in a supervised setting.
+Specifically, they show that for a given DNN architecture, initialization and target data (with labels), there is a subnetwork that achieves high accuracy without the need to train.
+The theoretical explanation for the strong LTH is developed by estimating the function produced by the large and dense network using only the sparse subnetworks in it \cite{malach2020proving,pensia2020optimal,da2021proving}.
 This result was further generalized and it has been shown that the initialization can be compatible with a set of functions over the training set \cite{burkholz2021existence}.
 While the above results provide an intriguing explanation for the success of LTH in the supervised case, their explanation for the existence of the mask assumes the data is available for performing the pruning and that no training is required.
-Our study, on the other hand, focuses on the unsupervised setting, where pruning is performed using random data and applied to other parameters than the ones at initialization (possibly after training).
+Our study, on the other hand, focuses on a setting where the pruning is performed using random data and applied to other parameters than the ones at initialization (possibly after training).

 For our analysis, we draw a connection between pruning at initialization and a well known sketching algorithm \cite{drineas2006fast}.
 Originally, the algorithm was suggested for efficient matrix multiplication while minimizing the error of the multiplication approximation.
 We choose to focus on the linear case and analyse it in order to gain insights into the general case, which is a common practice when analyzing neural networks \cite{arora2018optimization,brutzkus2018sgd,shamir19Exponential,arora2019implicit,li2020towards,arora2018a,Nacson22Implicit,yun2021a}.